Cafeteria Noodles

 Notes

 Add some protein.
-Feel free to mix in some seasoned cooked shredded chicken or cubed pieces of cooked ham at the end of cooking time for a more hearty dish.
+Feel free to mix in some seasoned cooked shredded or chopped chicken or cubed pieces of cooked ham at the end of cooking time for a more hearty dish.

 Add some veggies.
 Peas, steamed broccoli, or even mushrooms would make a good addition and lend in some nutrition.